TomDDG/ZXPicoMD/README.md

 ## Testing the ZX PicoMD

 Once built I run the device through a series of tests.
-The main one is a test cartridge by Martin Smith, you can download this from the TestCarts folder (./TestCarts/Test%20MDR%20Emulation%20(1994)(Martin%20Smith).mdr).
+The main one is a [test cartridge by Martin Smith](./TestCarts/Test%20MDR%20Emulation%20(1994)(Martin%20Smith).mdr), you can download this from the TestCarts folder .
 This utility was initially designed to test emulators so works great for making sure everything is ok with the ZX PicoMD.
 Another test I run is making sure the write protect circuit is ok by toggling it on and trying to format a cartridge, this should fail with a write protect message, toggling it back off and it should work again.

 ![image](./Images/phew.png "Test Cartridge")